 About the COVID-19 vaccine

-Queensland has two different COVID-19 vaccines available: Pfizer (also called Comirnaty) and AstraZeneca.
-Both vaccines are safe and offer strong levels of protection against COVID-19.
+Queensland now has three different COVID-19 vaccines available: Comirnaty (Pfizer), Vaxzevria (AstraZeneca), and Spikevax (Moderna).
+The vaccines are safe and offer strong levels of protection against COVID-19.

 Can the vaccine affect my fertility?